dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

    once during the life-cycle of your application.
 3. A Database object can be used only once - after calling ``shutdown()``, it is an error to do any operation with the database object.
+Create a new database object if you want to start the database again.

 Managing log messages
 =====================

-SimpleDBM has support for JDK 1.4 style logging as well as Log4J logging.
-By default, if Log4J library is available on the classpath, SimpleDBM will use it.
+SimpleDBM_ has support for JDK 1.4 style logging as well as Log4J logging.
+By default, if Log4J library is available on the classpath, SimpleDBM_ will use it.
 Otherwise, JDK 1.4 util.logging package is used.

 You can specify the type of logging to be used using the Server Property ``logging.properties.type``.
-If this is set to "log4j", SimpleDBM will use Log4J logging.
-Any other value causes SimpleDBM to use default JDK logging.
+If this is set to "log4j", SimpleDBM_ will use Log4J logging.
+Any other value causes SimpleDBM_ to use default JDK logging.

 The configuration of the logging can be specified using a properties file.
 The name and location of the properties file is specified using the Server property ``logging.properties.file``.
-If the filename is prefixed with the string "classpath:", then SimpleDBM will search for the properties file in the classpath.
+If the filename is prefixed with the string "classpath:", then SimpleDBM_ will search for the properties file in the classpath.
 Otherwise, the filename is searched for in the current filesystem.

 A sample logging properties file is shown below.
 Note that this